Suv4o/order-microservices/README.md

 - `@app/common-dto` — shared DTOs and helpers, e.g. `ensureOrderMessage` used by every service before emitting or processing an order.
 - `@app/aws-clients` — lazily-instantiated singletons for SQS, DynamoDB DocumentClient, and SESv2 so each service reuses the same AWS SDK clients.

 > **Heads-up:** Only the order producer exposes an HTTP listener (port `3000`) so you can submit orders via REST.
-The persistence and notification workers bootstrap headless Nest application contexts and respond solely to SQS events registered through `@ssut/nestjs-sqs`.
+The persistence and notification workers bootstrap headless Nest application contexts and respond solely to SQS events registered through `@suv4o/nestjs-sqs`.

+See `nestjs-sqs.md` for a standalone guide on adopting `@suv4o/nestjs-sqs` in new projects.

 ## Prerequisites